fbpx

 What Happens When Chlorine Gas is Added to Water?

 When chlorine gas is added to water, it rapidly reacts to produce hypochlorous acid (HOCl).
-This acid then dissociates into hydrogen ion and hypochlorite ion.
+This acid then separates into hydrogen ion and hypochlorite ion.
 The effectiveness of HOCl, the faster killing form of chlorine in water, depends on the pH of the water.
 When chlorine gas dissolves in water, it rapidly hydrolyzes according to this equation: Cl + H2O -> HOCl + H+ + Cl–.
 This means that chlorine gas and water produce hypochlorous acid, a hydrogen ion, and a chloride ion.
-Alternatively, this can be stated as chlorine gas and water yielding hypochlorous acid and hydrochloric acid, which then ionizes into a hydrogen ion and a chloride ion.
+Alternatively, this is expressed as chlorine gas and water creating hypochlorous acid and hydrochloric acid, which in turn ionizes to form a hydrogen ion and a chloride ion.

 What are the Benefits of Chlorine Gas?

 The benefits of chlorine gas include its cost-effectiveness, efficiency as a sanitizer for commercial pools, and its role as a standard against which all other chlorine compounds are compared.
-It is also 100% available and does not require a pH neutralizer.
+Gas chlorine is also 100% available and does not require a pH neutralizer.
 Chlorine gas is popular due to its cost-effectiveness.
 A pound of chlorine gas costs around 90 cents, compared to 3.25 to 3.75 per gallon for liquid chlorine.
-It is an efficient and cost-effective sanitizer for commercial pools, where it is injected into circulating water, gradually adding chemicals to the pool or spa.
+Gas chlorine is an efficient and cost-effective sanitizer for commercial pools, where it is injected into circulating water, gradually adding chemicals to the pool or spa.
 Chlorine gas is the standard against which all other chlorine compounds are compared, having an oxidizing power of 100% and being pure, with a chlorine weight in the formula (Cl) of 100%.
-It is 100% available and does not require a pH neutralizer, making it a convenient choice for many applications.
+It is 100% available and does not require a pH neutralizer, making gas chlorine an optimal selection for many applications.

 How are chlorine products arranged?

 Chlorine products are arranged in order of relative cost, with gas being the cheapest.
-The more stable you try to make this inherently unstable product, the more you must add to it and therefore the more expensive it becomes.
+As more attempts are made to stabilize this naturally unstable product, it necessitates the addition of more substances, ultimately increasing its overall cost.
 Chlorine is 100% available and does not require a pH neutralizer.
-It has a pH of less than 1.0 and increases TDS by 30 ppm per 10,000 gallons, including pH neutralizer.
-It has an indefinite shelf life.
+Chlorine has a pH of less than 1.0.
+Chlorine raises the concentration of total dissolved substances (TDS) by 30 parts per million (ppm) for each 10,000 gallons, including pH neutralizer.
+Chlorine has an indefinite shelf life.

 Posted